TRIM: Token-wise Attention-Derived Saliency for Data-Efficient Instruction Tuning: Methodology

 \subsection{Stage I: Building Saliency-Weighted Token Fingerprints}

-Given the target validation set $\mathcal{T}_{\text{val}}$, \texttt{TRIM} constructs a dictionary of token \emph{fingerprints}.
-This is achieved through forward passes over $\mathbf{M}_{\text{warmup}}$, where we extract attention signals from the final $L$ layers.

-\paragraph{Attention-Derived Token Saliency.} We define a token's saliency by integrating complementary signals from the row (query) and column (key) dimensions of the attention feature map (\Cref{fig:trim_overview}a).
+Given the target validation set $\mathcal{T}_{\text{val}}$, \texttt{TRIM} builds a compact dictionary of token fingerprints; prototype representations that capture how task-relevant tokens appear in context.
+This is achieved using only forward passes through $\mathbf{M}_{\text{warmup}}$: we (i) compute a per-token importance weight from attention patterns, (ii) use these weights to aggregate contextual token representations from $\mathcal{T}_{\text{val}}$ into class-level fingerprints, and (iii) down-weight very common tokens (e.g., generic instruction formatting) using a corpus-frequency reweighting. \paragraph{Attention-Derived Token Saliency.} We define a token's saliency by integrating complementary signals from the row (query) and column (key) dimensions of the attention feature map (\Cref{fig:trim_overview}a).

-\emph{Row Saliency.} We score a token at position $i$ by the sharpness of its attention distribution.
-Tokens that focus strongly on a few positions (keys) are considered more salient, while those that spread attention broadly are less informative.
-We capture this notion of attention sharpness as a proxy for token importance using the entropy of the attention distribution.
+\emph{Row Saliency.} We score a token at position $i$ by the row-wise entropy of its attention distribution.
+Tokens (query) with low row-wise entropy focus strongly on a few positions (keys) and are considered more salient, while those that spread attention broadly have low entropy and are less informative.
 For layer $l$, head $h$ and sequence length $T$, let $A^{l,h}\in\mathbb{R}^{T\times T}$ denote the attention matrix.
-We drop $h$ and $l$ notation for simplicity, and compute the entropy for $i^{th}$ row (query) as follows:
+We drop $h$ and $l$ notation for simplicity, and compute the entropy for $i^{th}$ row (query) as:

-Here, $\varepsilon$ is added for numerical stability, and we further normalize this entropy by the number of non-masked keys to obtain the row saliency score:
+Here, $\varepsilon$ is added for numerical stability, and we normalize by the number of admissible keys under the attention mask (excluding padding; $j\le i$ in a causal model) to obtain the row saliency score:

-This is aggregated across the last $L$ layers and $H$ heads to produce a final \textbf{row saliency} score:
+This is aggregated across the last $L$ layers and $H$ heads to produce a final row saliency score:

 \emph{Column Saliency.} The column saliency score is computed by aggregating all attention weights for each column (key) token.
-This signifies which tokens are attended strongly by others and are hence more crucial for final performance.
+This signifies which tokens are attended strongly by others and are hence more likely to be informative.
 We quantify this by measuring average attention weights for $j^{th}$ column as follows:

 Similar to row saliency, we aggregate this across heads and layers: